Network complexity plays a very important role in network design. Every network designer tries to find the simplest design.

 It is of course relative but, BGP is not a complex protocol for me and probably for those who read this article up to here.
-But policy interaction between BGP peers create Bgp wedgies(RFC 4264) and policy violations due to data plane vs control plane mismatch.
+But policy interaction between BGP peers creates Bgp wedgies(RFC 4264) and policy violations due to data plane vs control plane mismatch.

-So the complexity here comes from conflicting policy configuration used on two different Autonomous Systems although you understand many thing about BGP.
-(Small amount of input (policy in BGP) creates large amount of output in complex networks)
+So the complexity here comes from conflicting policy configurations used on two different Autonomous Systems although you understand many things about BGP.
+(Small amount of input (policy in BGP) creates a large amount of output in complex networks)

 Unpredictable : In a complex network, effect of a local change would be an unpredictable on the global network.

 Don’t you have a configuration on your routers or firewall which even you don’t know why they are there but you can’t touch them since you can not predict what can happen if you remove them.